-The study summarized in this report was conducted at the request of the US Army Corps of Engineers (USACE), Galveston District (SWG), under Funding Account Code B2H123.
+The study summarized in this report was conducted at the request of the Galveston District (SWG), U.S. Army Corps of Engineers (USACE).
 Dr. Himangshu Das was the primary engineering point of contact at SWG.
-The portion of the study reported herein was funded by SWG and primarily conducted at the US Army Engineer Research and Development Center (ERDC), Coastal and Hydraulics Laboratory (CHL), Vicksburg, MS, during the period October 2018-April 2020.
+The portion of the study reported herein was funded by SWG and primarily conducted at the Engineering Research and Development Center (ERDC), Coastal and Hydraulics Laboratory (CHL), Vicksburg, MS, during the period October 2018-April 2020.

-SWG project leadership included Dr. Kelly Burks-Copes, SWG Project Manager, and Dr. Himangshu Das, SWG project technical lead.
-At the time of this study, Mr. Robert Thomas was Chief, Engineering and Construction, SWG.
-Mr. Victor Gonzalez was Acting Chief of Harbors Entrances and Structures Branch, which is within the Navigation Division, led by Dr. Jackie Pettway, Chief.
-Ms. Ashley Frey was Chief of Coastal Processes Branch. which is within the Flood and Storm Protection Division, led by Dr. Cary A. Talbot.
-At the time of publication of this report, Dr. Ty V. Wamsley was Director, CHL, and Mr. Keith Flowers was Deputy Director, CHL.

-COL Teresa A. Schlosser was Commander of ERDC, and the Director was Dr. David W. Pittman.
+SWG project leadership included Kelly Burkes-Copes, SWG Project Manager and Dr. Himangshu Das, SWG project technical lead.
+At the time of this study, Robert Thomas was Chief, Engineering and Construction, SWG.
+At the time of this study, James Gutshall was Chief of HES Branch which was within Navigation Division, led by Dr. Jackie Pettway, Chief.
+Ms. Ashley Frey was Chief of Coastal Processes Branch which was within Flood and Storm Protection Division, led by Dr. Cary Talbot.
+Ty Wamsley was Director, CHL, and Jeff Eckstein was Deputy Director, CHL.
+At the time of publication, Col. Teresa Schlosser was Commander and Dr. David Pittman was Director of ERDC.